 Never fear.
-You can still open a new bank account with bad credit.
+You can still open a free online bank account with bad credit and no deposit.
 But, in order to do this, it’s important for you to understand what you may need to do first.
 From there, you’ll be ready to find the best types of banking options available to you.
 Want to learn more?
 Read on.